 Geochemistry: Olivine (Fa20-37), plagioclase (An93-98), pigeonite (Fs21-29Wo8-11), and augite (Fs6-8 Wo32-36).
 Bulk composition: (R. Korotev, WUSL): 25% Al2O3, 8.0% FeO, 8.2% MgO, 1200 ppm Ni, 1.1 ppm Sm, 89 ppb Ir, 0.5 ppm Th.

 Specimens: A total of 8.56 g is deposited at NHMD.

-Dhofar 1527 is loaded with iron-nickel metal and, consequently, has the highest concentrations of platinum-group elements of any lunar meteorite that I have studied (1200 ppm Ni and 73 ppb Ir).
+Dhofar 1527 (my sample, at least) is loaded with iron-nickel metal and, consequently, has the highest concentrations of siderophile elements of any lunar meteorite that I have studied (1200 ppm Ni and 73 ppb Ir).
 My sample of the presumed pair (based on lithophile element concentrations) does not contain as much metal (230 ppm Ni and 11 ppb Ir).
 The pair does not have a name because it has not been classified (no type specimen).

 Meteoritical Bulletin Database

 Korotev R. L. (2012) Lunar meteorites from Oman.
 Meteoritics & Planetary Science 47, 1365-1402.

 Korotev R. L. (2013) Siderophile elements in brecciated lunar meteorites.
 44th Lunar and Planetary Science Conference, abstract no. 1028.